Jingzhao-Liu/Probabilistic-Markov-Chains-Modelling-Quarter/README.md

 * the default size in the code is 700 * 700 (fit the example), it can be changed directly in OrderArray.
 Multiple size is accepted in OrderArray, but the range of i should match the quantity of size put in.
 For example,

- copy the parameters directly into the command line:
+Copy the parameters directly into the command line:

 ```
 0.287 1337 386 38 5 0 4000 example_name.csv